-- Author of the best-selling Make It Matter: How Managers Can Motivate by Creating Meaning, a book that’s been named “The 2016 Leadership Book of the Year – First Runner Up” by Leadership & Management Books and a “Best 30 Book of the Year” by Soundview Business Books.
+- Author of recent book, Find the Fire: Ignite Your Inspiration and Make Work Exciting Again, and author of the best-selling Make It Matter: How Managers Can Motivate by Creating Meaning, a book that’s been named “The 2016 Leadership Book of the Year – First Runner Up” by Leadership & Management Books and a “Best 30 Book of the Year” by Soundview Business Books.

 - A Procter & Gamble veteran who successfully ran several of the company’s largest multi-billion dollar businesses and transformed organizational/cultural health scores in doing so.

 - Is he professional enough?
 (Yes, I’ve done several hundred keynotes and have even won awards speaking)

 - Will he honor his commitments?
 (Always.
 Period.)

 - Is he entertaining?
 (I’ve been told I have a gift for captivating, entertaining, and energizing audiences)

 - Will he stick around after his talk?
 (Whenever possible, if you want me to.
 I’m often asked to stick around to sign books or to mingle)

 - Will he swear on stage?
 (I sure as heck will try not to)

 - Are his talks canned?
 (Not at all.
 I work hard to tailor to each audience)